-ROMAN B. HEDGES, Delmar.
+ROMAN B. HEDGES, Ph.D., Delmar.

 Dr. Hedges was appointed as a Member of the Authority by the Speaker of the State Assembly on February 24, 2003.
-Dr. Hedges is the former Deputy Secretary of the New York State Assembly Committee on Ways and Means.
-Dr. Hedges served on the Legislative Advisory Task Force on Demographic Research and Reapportionment.
-He has also served as the Director of Fiscal Studies of the Assembly Committee on Ways and Means where he was responsible for the preparation of studies of the New York State economy and revenues of local government, tax policy and revenue analyses, and for negotiating revenue and local government legislation for the Assembly.
-Dr. Hedges was an Associate Professor of Political Science and Public Policy at the State University of New York at Albany where he taught graduate and undergraduate courses in American politics, research methodology, and public policy.
+Dr. Hedges serves on the Legislative Advisory Task Force on Demographic Research and Reapportionment.
+He is the former Deputy Secretary of the New York State Assembly Committee on Ways and Means.
+Dr. Hedges previously served as the Director of Fiscal Studies of the Assembly Committee on Ways and Means.
+He was an Associate Professor of Political Science and Public Policy at the State University of New York at Albany where he taught graduate and undergraduate courses in American politics, research methodology, and public policy.
 Dr. Hedges holds a Doctor of Philosophy and a Master of Arts degree from the University of Rochester and a Bachelor of Arts degree from Knox College.